Isherwood Ward (Lowry Unit)

 What patient care situations are available in this placement?

-Health improvement activities such as screening, Podiatry, chaplaincy, Physiotherapy, Dentist, Opticians, vaccination and lifestyle improvement support are also included.
+Health improvement initiatives such as screening, Podiatry, chaplaincy, Physiotherapy, Dentist, Opticians, vaccination and lifestyle improvement support are also included within this service.

 What nursing model is used for planning care?